Fort Loudoun Reservoir - General Information

 Fort Loudoun is surrounded by private and commercial development and is used extensively for fishing and other aquatic recreations.
-The most commonly harvested fish are largemouth, smallmouth, and white bass.
-Bluegill, crappie, sauger, and catfish are also present in good numbers.
+The most commonly harvested fish are largemouth, smallmouth, and crappie.
+Bluegill, white bass, sauger, and catfish are also present in good numbers.

-Although there are problems with fish flesh contaminants in the reservoir, dissolved oxygen levels are generally good throughout the year.
+Dissolved oxygen levels are generally good throughout the entire year.
 Fertile reservoirs like Douglas and Cherokee can experience low oxygen levels in the summer due to thermal stratification which can cause stressful conditions for some fish.
 This is not the case with Fort Loudoun because water is constantly flowing.

 FISH HABITAT ENHANCEMENT:

 Water level fluctuations are minimal and shoreline vegetation is well developed.
 Therefore, traditional enhancement work using brush to concentrate fish for anglers is not needed reservoir wide.
 Some recent rebrushing work has been done to attract fish to the pier at I.C.
 King Park.
 Fifty-five smallmouth bass spawning benches were placed in the lower section of the reservoir in 1996.